meltano/meltano/docs/src/docs/production.md

 ## Managing configuration

-All of your Meltano project's configuration that is _not_ environment-specific or sensitive should be stored in its `meltano.yml` file and checked into version control.
+All of your Meltano project's configuration that is _not_ environment-specific or sensitive should be stored in its [`meltano.yml` project file](/docs/project.html#meltano-yml-project-file) and checked into version control.

 Configuration that _is_ environment-specific or sensitive is [most appropriately